-] Balance at В eginning of I Balance at (In thousands) Period A dditions (1) En d of Period Deferred tax asset valuation allowance for the year ended December 31, 2016 \$ (106,746) \$ (35,113) \$ (141,859) Deferred tax asset valuation allowance for the year ended December 31, 2017 \$ (141,859) \$ (30,938) \$ (172,797) Deferred tax asset valuation allowance for the year ended December 31, 2018 \$ (172,797) \$ (46,296) \$ (219,093)
+(In thousands) Be Balance at eginning of Period А dditions (1) Balance at Id of Period Deferred tax asset valuation allowance for the year ended December 31, 2017 \$ (141,859) \$ (30,938) \$ (172,797) Deferred tax asset valuation allowance for the year ended December 31, 2018 \$ (172,797) \$ (46,296) \$ (219,093) Deferred tax asset valuation allowance for the year ended December 31, 2019 \$ (219,093) \$ (22,966) \$ (242,059)

-(1) The additions in each of the periods presented relate primarily to Irish NOL's.
+(1) The additions in each of the periods presented relate primarily to Irish NOLs.
+Additionally, in 2019 the Company's valuation allowance was increased by \$3.0 million as a result of the attributes acquired as part of the acquisition of Rodin.

-At December 31, 2018, the Company maintained a valuation allowance of \$11.7 million against certain U.S. state deferred tax assets and \$207.4 million against certain Irish deferred tax assets as the Company has determined that it is more-likely-than-not that these net deferred tax assets will not be realized.
+At December 31, 2019, the Company maintained a valuation allowance of \$17.3 million against certain U.S. state deferred tax assets and \$224.8 million against certain Irish deferred tax assets as the Company has determined that it is more-likely-than-not that these net deferred tax assets will not be realized.
 If the Company demonstrates consistent profitability in the future, the evaluation of the recoverability of these deferred tax assets could change and the remaining valuation allowances could be released in part or in whole.
 If the Company incurs losses in the U.S. in the future, or experiences significant excess tax benefits arising from the future exercise of stock options and/or the vesting of RSUs, the evaluation of the recoverability of the U.S. deferred tax assets could change and a valuation allowance against the U.S. deferred tax assets may be required in part or in whole.

-As of December 31, 2018, the Company had \$1.4 billion of Irish NOL carryforwards, \$2.5 million of state NOL carryforwards, \$44.8 million of federal R&D credits, \$2.0 million of alternative minimum tax ("AMT") credits and \$14.8 million of state tax credits which will either expire on various dates through 2038 or can be carried forward indefinitely.
-These loss and credit carryforwards are available to reduce certain future Irish and foreign taxable income and tax and, in the case of the AMT credits, may be refundable.
+As of December 31, 2019, the Company had \$1.5 billion of Irish NOL carryforwards, \$49.5 million of U.S. federal NOL carryforwards, \$44.5 million of state NOL carryforwards, \$49.6 million of federal R&D credits and \$18.0 million of state tax credits which will either expire on various dates through 2039 or can be carried forward indefinitely.
+These loss and credit carryforwards are available to reduce certain future Irish and foreign taxable income and tax.
 These loss and credit carryforwards are subject to review and possible adjustment by the appropriate taxing authorities.
 These loss and credit carryforwards, which may be utilized in a future period, may be subject to limitations based upon changes in the ownership of the Company's ordinary shares.